Police Department > Frequently Asked Questions

 If you believe you were issued a parking or traffic citation in error, you may request a hearing before the Poulsbo Municipal Court Judge.
 It is at this hearing that you will be able to explain why you feel the ticket was issued incorrectly.
 You may reach the Poulsbo Municipal Court at 360-779-9846.

-• How can I find out if there are any Registered Sex Offenders living in
+How can I find out if there are any Registered Sex Offenders living in my neighborhood?

 By law, convicted sex offenders must register with the County Sheriff’s office in the County in which they reside.
 If an offender resides within the City limits of Poulsbo, the Sheriff’s office sends notification to the Poulsbo Police Department.